Fred Dryer: NFL career

 In 1973, Dryer started all 14 games on the right side and became the only NFL player ever to have two safeties in the same game by tackling opposing passers in the end zone twice in the fourth quarter.
 He ended the season with ten sacks, three forced fumbles with three recovered fumbles (all three were second on the top-ranked Rams defense).
 After the season, he was a Second-team All-NFC pick by Pro Football Weekly.
 He finished the season with 39 tackles (21 solo), three forced fumbles and three fumbles recovered.

 In 1974, he had 15 sacks, which co-led (with Youngblood) the league, and he was also voted the Rams Outstanding Defensive Lineman.
 He was named NEA First-team and AP Second-team All-Pro and All-NFC.
 Statistically, he had another solid year versus the run, totaling 49 tackles (34 solo) and two forced fumbles.

 Dryer scored his first NFL touchdown in 1975 on a 20-yard interception return against Philadelphia.
 After scoring his touchdown against the Eagles, Dryer promised that if he ever scored another, he would set his hair on fire in the end zone.
 Against the Eagles that day, he chose to celebrate by "rolling six", a touchdown celebration where the player scoring rolls the ball like an imaginary pair of dice with some of his teammates looking on.
 He ended 1975 with 12 sacks, behind only Jack Youngblood and was voted All-NFC.
 Additionally, Dryer played in the 1975 Pro Bowl.
 Statistically, Dryer was excellent against the run with 61 tackles (39 solo) and two passes deflection, two fumbles recovered to go along with the 20-yard TD interception.

-Rule changes in NFL offensive line hindered Dryer, because of his small frame, after the 1975 season.
+After 1975, rule changes affecting the offensive line hindered Dryer because of his small frame.
 He had a 55-tackle, five-sack season (33 solo) in 1976.
 He did deflect two passes and forced three fumbles to lead his team.
 In 1977, Dryer adopted a new diet and was winning praises from NFL sportswriters for the start he had.
 He recorded 35 tackles (28 solo) and six sacks.
 He also knocked down four passes, recovered three fumbles and caused one fumble.
 The next season, 1978 was much of the same.
 Dryer was the starting right defensive end on the NFL's #1 defense.
-Personally, he had 51 tackles (33 solo) and forced two fumbles, recovered three, blocked a kick and blocked one pass as the Rams went 12-4 and won their six straight division title.
+Personally, he had 51 tackles (33 solo) and forced two fumbles, recovered three, blocked a kick and blocked one pass as the Rams went 12-4 and won their sixth straight division title.